inquisitor-4/xenforo-parser-post-tgbot/README.md

 ---

 Thank you for using the Telegram Bot Finder for XenForo Forum Posts!
-We hope it provides a valuable and efficient tool for your forum searches.
+I hope it provides a valuable and efficient tool for your forum searches.